cylc/cylc-doc/src/overview.rst

 What's Still Missing From Cylc 8?
 ---------------------------------

-Some major features still in progress or yet to be started:
+Some features are still in progress or yet to be started:

 - Other UI workflow views:
    - graph view
    - table view
    - dot view
-- Static graph visualization
+- Static workflow graph visualization
+- Cross-user functionality and fine-grained authorization
-- UI view workflow and job logs
+- UI presentation of workflow and job logs
-   - for the moment, go to the job log directories or use cylc-7.9.3/7.8.8 Cylc Review to view Cylc 8 logs
+   - for the moment look in your ``cylc-run`` directory, or use ``cylc cat-log``, or use Cylc Review from cylc-7.9.3/7.8.8 to view Cylc 8 logs
 - UI/CLI "edit run"
-- Cross-user functionality
-- UI Server fine-grained authorization
-- The User Guide has not been completely overhauled yet
-- UI Server services to:
+- UI Server:
-   - Install new workflows
+   - sub-service to install new workflows
-   - Start stopped workflows
+   - sub-service to start stopped workflows

-- UI Server to populate historic task data from run DBs
+   - populate historic task data from run DBs

-- Efficient delta-driven TUI
+- Delta-driven TUI, for large workflows

-.. _Cylc 7 Scheduling Deficiencies Fixed by Cylc 8:
+.. _Cylc 7 Scheduler Deficiencies Fixed by Cylc 8:

-Cylc 7 Scheduling Deficiencies Fixed by Cylc 8
+Cylc 7 Scheduler Deficiencies Fixed by Cylc 8
 ----------------------------------------------

 - Every task implicitly depedended on previous-instance (same task, previous cycle point) job submission
 - The scheduler had to be aware of at least one active and one waiting instance of every task in the workflow, plus all succeeded tasks in the current active task window
 - The indiscriminate dependency matching process was costly
 - To fully understand what tasks appeared in the GUI (why particular *waiting* or *succeeded* tasks appeared in some cycles but not in others, for instance) you had to understand the scheduling algorithm
 - *Suicide triggers* were needed to clear unused graph paths and avoid stalling the scheduler
 - Tasks could not run out of cycle point order
 - The scheduler could stall with next-cycle-point successors not spawned downstream of failed tasks